dayvidsonveiga/spring-docker-terraform-aws/readme.md

 **Level 1**

-This level will learn how to run a Docker container with Postgres using a docker-compose file and connect my springboot app on it.
+- Run a Docker container with Postgres using a docker-compose file
+- Connect my springboot app with Postgres database container.